TheUcheojor/SYSC3303_-ElevatorControlSystem/docs/iteration-four-and-five/Readme.txt

 This application is no different.

 	INSTRUCTIONS FOR ECLIPSE USERS

 	RUN AS SINGLE PROGRAM
 		1. Import the project to your workspace.
-On a MacBook, you navigate as shown:
+On a MacBook, you navigate as
+		shown:
 				i.
 File -> Import -> General -> Existing Projects into Workspace
 		2. Follow the import wizard instructions and import the project to your workspace
 		3. Select the SystemExecutor class and run the program by clicking the play button on the top menu.

-	RUN AS MULTIPLE PROGRAMS
+(Equivalent to compiling and executing the java file)
+				4. Input the desired number of elevators into the GUI when prompted.

+	DISTRIBUTED PROGRAM MODE
 		1. Import the project to your workspace.
 On a MacBook, you navigate as shown:
 				i.
 File -> Import -> General -> Existing Projects into Workspace
 		2. Follow the import wizard instructions and import the project to your workspace
-	3. Select one system that will be run on the current computer (ie: FloorSubsystem)
+		3. Select one system that will be run on the current computer (ie: FloorSubsystem, ElevatorController, Scheduler, GUI)
 		4. Traverse to the file SubsystemCommunicationConfigurations.java as shown:
 				i.
 SYSC3303_ElevatorControlSystem/src/common/remote_procedure/SubsystemCommunicationConfigurations.java
-	5. Look for "public static String SCHEDULER_IP_ADDRESS, FLOOR_IP_ADDRESS, ELEVATOR_IP_ADDRESS;"
+		5. Look for "public static String SCHEDULER_IP_ADDRESS, FLOOR_IP_ADDRESS, ELEVATOR_IP_ADDRESS, GUI_IP_ADDRESS;"
-	6. At the IP_ADDRESS declarations 4-6 lines beneath this, select the two systems that aren't your chosen system
+		6. At the IP_ADDRESS declarations 4-6 lines beneath this, select the three systems that aren't your chosen system.
 		7. For both of these systems, replace the line "InetAddress.getLocalHost().getHostAddress();" with the IP address of the computer that is running that system.
-	8. Repeat steps 1-7 on the other 2 computers so that all 3 subsystems are assigned to a specific computer
+		8. Repeat steps 1-7 on the other 3 computers so that all 4 subsystems are assigned to a specific computer.
+Each individual system should now know the other system’s IPs and be properly connected.
 		9. On all computers navigate to their respective subsystem Main files as shown below:
 			i.
 Floor Subsystem Computer = SYSC3303_ElevatorControlSystem/src/FloorSubsystem/FloorSubsystem.java
 			ii.
 Scheduler Subsystem Computer = SYSC3303_ElevatorControlSystem/src/Scheduler/Scheduler.java
 			iii.
 Elevator Subsystem Computer = SYSC3303_ElevatorControlSystem/src/ElevatorSubsystem/ElevatorController.java
+			iv.
+GUI Subsystem Computer = SYSC3303_ElevatorControlSystem/common.gui/GUI.java
 		10. Run the program by clicking the play button on the top menu on each computer.

 PROJECT INPUT FORMATING